wadpac/GGIR/docs/reference/g.part5.handle_lux_extremes.md

 # Check lux values for extremes and imputes or removes them

-Extreme values are imputed by mean of neightbours if they occur isolated or in a sequence of two, and removed if they occure in a sequence of 3 or longer.
+Extreme values are imputed by mean of neighbours if they occur isolated or in a sequence of two, and removed if they occur in a sequence of 3 or longer.

 ## Usage